Pothole Damage Claims

 Appeal a Denied Claim

-Should a claim be denied the claimant can have the decision reviewed by a manager within the Risk Management Section.
+Should a claim be denied the claimant can have the decision reviewed by a manager within the Risk Management Section by submitting their request in writing and including all additional information to support their position.
 If the claim is still denied, the claimant can initiate an action in Provincial Court in an attempt to recover damages.